teaminsight-legacy/ad-framework/README.markdown

 ## License

-Copyright (c) 2011 Collin Redding and Team Insight
+Copyright (c) 2011 Collin Redding, Matt McPherson and Team Insight

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation